cu2/aldebaran/README.md

 Interrupt numbers (00-FF) are mapped to interrupt handler routines based on the Interrupt Vector Table (a 256 times 2 bytes part of the RAM).
 Interrupt numbers are the following:

-- 00-1F: system interrupts
+- 00-3F: system interrupts
+    - 00-1D: unused (so far)
     - 1E: device_registered (called when a device is registered)
     - 1F: device_unregistered (called when a device is unregistered)
     - 20-2F: ioport_in (called when a device sends data to an IOPort)
     - 30-3F: ioport_out (called after data is sent to a device and the device responds a status)
 - 40-FF: free interrupts